Ian Fleming, Casino Royale

 |Profit Target||20 pips|

 Tip!
-A very handy Forex-Martingale calculator can be found here.
+A very handy Forex-Martingale calculator can be downloaded here.

 What are the disadvantages of Martingales in Forex?